sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 #####Region Nodes (Nodegraph only):

-######Material Regions - WIP
+######Material Regions

 New nodes were added as part of the implementation of 'Material Regions'.
 Material Region Base, Material Region, Material Region Pass Through and Material Region Value Selector.

-Different Material Region Presets for different workflows (Roughness/Reflectance, Metallness/Roughness, Glossiness) are available.
+Different Material Region Presets for different workflows (Roughness/Reflectance, Metallness/Roughness, SpecularGlossiness) are available.

 Material Regions are a powerful way to layer different materials on top of each other, provide a logical grouping in the Nodegraph and giving the user maximum control over each part of the material.
 Other than Layered Shaders performance is kept high by only passing a 'finished' channel to one shader